A Tale of the Snow Queen

 scepter of ice in her hand.
 And the look

-on her face was ruthless.
+on her face was that of wrath.

 ‘You have accused the snow and ice of